Peter Tomsen

 Peter Tomsen (born November 19, 1940) is an American retired diplomat and educator, serving as U.S. Special Envoy to Afghanistan from 1989 to 1992, United States Ambassador to Armenia between 1995 and 1998, and was Deputy Ambassador at the United States Embassy in Beijing from 1986 to 1989.
-Ambassador Tomsen’s thirty-two year diplomatic career emphasized South and Central Asia, Northeast Asia and the former Soviet Union.
+Tomsen’s thirty-two year diplomatic career emphasized South and Central Asia, Northeast Asia and the former Soviet Union.

 Early life

 Tomsen was born in Cleveland, Ohio on November 19, 1940.
 He graduated from Sycamore High School in Cincinnati, Ohio, and attended college at Wittenberg University in Springfield, Ohio, receiving a degree in political science in 1962.
 Tomsen was awarded a Heinz fellowship for post-graduate studies at the University of Pittsburgh.
 Receiving his master's degree in public and international affairs, Tomsen spent two years working in the Peace Corps in Nepal.
 Tomsen studied Nepali and taught civics and English in a newly founded 80-student college in a Himalayan town in western Nepal.
 Tomsen chose to extend his Peace Corps service for six months to be headmaster of a Tibetan refugee school.